Ways to Improve Your Smile: A Guide to Looking and Feeling Your Best

 • Veneers – Thin shells that cover the front of teeth to fix chips, gaps, or discolouration.

-• Bonding – A tooth-colored resin to fix small imperfections.
+• Bonding – A tooth-colored resin to fix minor imperfections.

 • Gum contouring – Shapes uneven gum lines for a balanced look.